 this Lenten period will see a renewing of the

 faith of many people in the Anglican Church and

 people now and in the future.

-the year ahead will present us with opportunities
+this year will present us with opportunities to

-to show the Good News of Jesus Christ to more in
+show the Good News of Jesus Christ to more in our

 our Parish and the Diocese may flourish now and

 guided by the Lord in their deliberations for all